-IN THE NEWS: What do you do with questionable edible food?
+What do you do with questionable edible food?
 Is the sniff-test accurate?
-Professor Ken Albala, food historian, weighs in on the safety of eating moldy bread (NPR).
+Professor Ken Albala, a food historian, weighs in on the safety of eating moldy bread.

 There are so many different kinds of mold, many of which are perfectly benign and even delicious, like the whitish powder on the outside of brie cheese or a good naturally cured salami.
 There’s also koji mold, one of the cornerstones of Japanese cuisine.
 It’s used to make sake and miso and many people are now experimenting with it to cure meat.
 So mold shouldn’t be feared.
 I think we are about to appreciate mold in the ways we have been learning to love natural bacteria as a probiotic and as a culinary flavoring (in pickles, cheese, cured meat, sourdough bread, etc.)

-Learn more with Professor Albala on The Great Courses Plus!
+For more with Professor Albala, check out “Food: A Cultural Culinary History” on the Great Courses Plus!